oswaldderiemaecker/doc/_docs/testing/behat.markdown

 ![behat build end](/assets/doc/testing/behat/build-end.png)

+## Parallelization

+You can parallelize your Behat tests by splitting them up into multiple `*.yml` files.
+Once the tests are splitted up, simply add all the `yml` files to your Behat configuration in the pipeline. continuousphp will then automatically start a new activity for each `yml` file and PHP version.

 ## Downloads

 When the build is finished, you can download the JUnit report that continuousphp automatically generated.
 Simply go to the build list and click the Download button to see which downloads are available for your builds.